Decorate a DIY Birdhouse with a Wood-Burning Pen

-Build your own birdhouse from scratch and add a personal touch with a burned-in pattern.
+Build your own birdhouse from scratch and use a wood burning pen to add a personal touch with a unique decorative design.

 Measure and cut the pine board into 5 pieces: